BenevolenceMessiah/Sample_Project/README.md

 1. Create a fork of this branch for yourself.
+2. Work on the project, save the project in FL Studio as you normally would (you may consider renaming it: Sample Project <your version here> or clicking 'Save as New Version' from the file menu.
+Doing this will prevent overwriting the .flp file when updating from a shared main branch in a collaboration situation).
-2. Work on the project, save the project in FL Studio as you normally would.
-Optionally, for ease of access, you might consider exporting .wav, .flac. and/or .mp3 to the "WIP" folder.
+3. Optionally, for ease of access, you might consider exporting .wav, .flac. and/or .mp3 to the "WIP" folder.
 For maximum compatibility, if you are using 3rd party plugins or VSTs, it is advisable to export stems to the "Stems" folder - both wet and also dry if you'd rather other people process them or if they're to be processed alternatively.
-3. It may be a good idea to prune (delete) some of your backup files from the "Backup" folder if you have a lot of them (if you have FL Studio set to save every 5 minutes for example).
+4. It may be a good idea to prune (delete) some of your backup files from the "Backup" folder if you have a lot of them (if you have FL Studio set to save every 5 minutes for example).
-4. To push your updates to your fork, run the `Push_Changes_to_Repo_Windows.bat` or `Push_Changes_to_Repo_Mac.sh` script.
+5. To push your updates to your fork, run the `Push_Changes_to_Repo_Windows.bat` or `Push_Changes_to_Repo_Mac.sh` script.
 Alternatively, you can open the Git Bash in the project directory and run:

        git add .